noodldocs/noodldocs.github.io/2.3/guides/layouts.md

 A **Group** can also get its dimensions from the size of its children.
 You use the icons at the top to change between the four modes (from right):

-- **Explicit width and height** Specify both width and height explicitly.
+- **Explicit width & height** Specify both width and height explicitly in  pixels (`px`), percentage of parent (`%`), or as a percentage of the viewport size (`vw` and `vh`).
-- **Explicit width, Content height** Specify the width explicitly but the height will be the total of the children heights and margins (depending on layout).
+- **Explicit width & content height** Specify the width explicitly but the height will be the total of the children heights and margins.
-- **Explicit height, Content width** Specify the height explicitly but the width will be the total of the children widths and margins (depending on layout).
+- **Explicit height & content width** Specify the height explicitly but the width will be the total of the children widths and margins.
-- **Content width and height** The size of this group will be the total width and height of the children based on the layout.
+- **Content width & height** The size of this group will be the total width and height of the children based on the layout.

-You can copy the nodes below to an empty component in your Noodl editor.
+You can copy the nodes below to an empty component in Noodl.
 The result is shown to the right.
 These nodes each use a different setting for the **Dimensions** icons.

 <div class="ndl-images">
     <img src="/guides/layouts/content-size-nodes.png" class="ndl-image small"></img>